 Detailed job descriptions:

 - Macro-financial systems and the low-carbon transition (ref.
 9738): the successful applicant will be working within the ERC Starting Grant SMOOTH, “Sustainable finance for a smooth low-carbon transition”.
 The aim of the project is to analyse the multiple links between financial systems and the transition to a decarbonised society, providing insights on: i) the drivers of potential instability along the transition process (e.g. misaligned ‘sentiments’ of financial investors); and ii) the policies to achieve a rapid and smooth low-carbon transition (with a focus on the role of central banks and financial supervisors).
 The candidate will work as part of an interdisciplinary team with backgrounds in macroeconomic and transition modelling, political economy and behavioural finance.
 The ideal candidate holds (or is close to completing) a PhD in economics, finance, statistics, or related disciplines.
 Proficiency in at least one programming language used for macroeconomic modelling (e.g. R, Matlab) is required.
 Experience with the study of financial expectations and ‘animal spirits’ dynamics will constitute an asset.
 An excellent command of written and spoken English is essential for the position.

 Belonging to legally protected categories (ex L. 68/99) will constitute a preferential condition.

-Assignments are expected to begin in September 2020.
+Assignments are expected to begin in late 2020/ early 2021.
 The appointment period will be initially of one year, renewable for up to two more years.
 The gross salary will be based on qualification and working experience and competitive with major research centers in Europe.

 How to Apply